 - selective venous sampling for primary hyperparathyroidism

-- preoperative localisation of functioning parathyroid adenoma which cannot be localised by imaging
+- preoperative localization of functioning parathyroid adenoma which cannot be localized by imaging

 - arterial stimulation and selective venous sampling for pancreatic endocrine tumors